pytorch/glow/docs/AOT.md

 In order to compute the quantization profile, the **image-classifier** tool is used.
 This application is used for image classification models only and requires a set of images to do the inference and compute the profile:
 ```
-$image-classifier <images> <image-ops> -model=<model-path> -model-input-name=<name> -dump-profile=profile.yaml
+$image-classifier <images> <image-opts> -model=<model-path> -model-input-name=<name> -dump-profile=profile.yaml
 ```

 - The image paths are specified one after the other, separated by space.
-Only images in *PNG* format are supported (either RGB or grayscale).
+Only images in **PNG** format are supported (RGB or grayscale).
 - `model` specifies the path for the Caffe2 or ONNX model.
 - `model-input-name` specifies the name of the model input.
 - The option `dump-profile` specifies the file name used to dump the profile in YAML format.

-Extra options are available to specify how the images are pre-processed before feeding to the model:
+Extra options are available to specify how the images are pre-processed before feeding to the model during inference:
 - The option `image-mode` can be used to specify how the images are normalized:
   - `neg1to1` for the range [-1, 1].
   - `0to1` for the range [0, 1].